c-marc/testGH/README.md

-Playground repo to experiment `git` commands and various *workflows*
+Playground repo to experiment `git` commands and various *workflows*.

-For exemple:

-- Branching
+And notes.